Introduction -Corporation Tax (UK)

 Current CT rates

 How much is Corporation Tax for a limited company (UK)?
-Important to note, the annual calendar year ends on 31 December, whereas the company tax year in the UK ends on 31 March.
+Basically, the annual calendar year ends on 31 December, whereas the company tax year in the UK ends on 31 March.

-The current rate of Corporation Tax (UK) is 19%.
+The current rate of Corporation Tax (UK) for your UK contracting company is 19% upon the first £50K of profits (please see the next changes for how profits are taxed above this amount).
 In the company tax years ended 31 March 2022 and 2023, all companies will pay Corporation Tax at this rate on their taxable profits.
 In previous years, large companies paid a higher rate of CT than smaller companies.
 1 April 2015 was the date that HMRC lined up the rates for small and large companies.

-Please note that following the March 2021 Budget, the Chancellor confirmed an increase in the CT rate.
+Following the March 2021 Budget, the Chancellor confirmed an increase in the CT rate.
 This change comes after all companies have had the same CT rate for several years.
+Furthermore, this increase was confirmed in the March 2023 Spring Budget.
 Therefore, from 1 April 2023, the 19% rate will increase to 25% on profits above £250,000, with marginal relief for profits between £50,000 and £250,000.

 This means that a company with profits: